Interested in Being an Elder?

-The Session consists of the Elders along with the Pastors.
 There are a maximum of 15 elders and minimum of 12 with 5 elected each year for three-year terms.
 They are charged with governing the life and ministry of the local church.
-The Session meets on the second Tuesday of each month for regular business, the fourth Tuesday of each month for teaching/information/community building/vision issues, a minimum of two (out of six) times a year to receive new members, and occasionally at other times to deal with special matters.
+The Session meets on the second Thursday of each month.
 Annually, a retreat is held over one weekend in the spring, alternating emphasis between spiritual renewal and planning.
 Faithful and prayerful preparation, attendance and participation by every Elder is essential for the Session to fulfill its responsibilities.

 Currently the Session works through the following committees